Dr. Michael May (FRCS) — Updated on March 15, 2023

-Obvious hair loss not only alters a person’s physical appearance but can also impact their mental state.
+It’s obvious that hair loss not only alters a person’s physical appearance but can also impact their mental state.
 That’s why many people seek to get their hair back through hair loss treatments and hair transplants.
-It’s also why they want to understand more about the cinnamon oil benefits for hair.

 Does cinnamon oil help with hair loss?